tweedegolf/symfony-okoa/README.md

 - *Mailcatcher*: http://app.dev:1080/ (SMTP is listening on localhost:1025)
 - *Production website*: http://app.dev/ (running using nginx and php-fpm)
 - *Development website*: http://app.dev:8080/ (running using nginx and php-fpm)
+- *Selenium server (firefox and chrome)*: http://selenium.dev:4444/wd/hub

+If the selenium server is not required while developing, you can also choose to just start the application server using `vagrant up app`, in which case the virtual machine containing all the selenium related applications will not be started.

 ### Asset compilation
 To build assets, you can run the command `gulp build`.
 This will generate all